MCCI Catena® 4618 Integrated Node for LoRaWAN® technology

 The Catena 4618 is available now.
 MCCI offers several variants.

 - The basic board ("BASIC"): ships with U.FL connector for external antenna.
 Ships with 12 and 16-pin terminal strips, unassembled.
 User attaches antenna (and terminal strips if desired).
-Whip antenna suitable for 915 MHz operation are supplied.

 - The do-it-yourself developer board ("DIY"): same as BASIC (with terminal strips and U.FL connector), adding screw terminals, AAA battery clip, and two industrial AAA batteries.
 Works with US, Europe, Asia-923, India, Australian, and KR920 regions.
+If ordered for a specific region, a suitable whip antenna is supplied (either 915 MHz or 868 MHz).

 - The environmental monitoring system ("M102"): assembled unit for monitoring one or more external Dallas Semiconductor "One Wire" sensors and/or a soil humidity/temperature sensor, with screw terminals, 2xAAA battery clip, and U.FL whip antenna; for mounting in Stephenson screen (not included).